Friday 11 September 2015 (Day 110: Noyon to Monampteuil, France)

 France is a nice place to ride through but a hard place to engage with while riding through it.

 I’m not sure when the day just becomes really hard.
-A compilation of Australian pub rock comes on my mp3 player.
-I am riding on sometimes shitty roads, in the rain, and getting tired.
+A compilation of Australian pub rock comes on my mp3 player – which is like a strong breath on the embers of my homesickness.
+I am riding on sometimes shitty roads, in the rain, and I’m getting tired.
 My approach to Reims is fairly convoluted – which adds kilometres and hills, but it’s the only way into town.

 I am thinking of home – of the colour of the sea, and the quality of Australian light, and of dumplings dipped in chilli and soy.